 Read the reviews carefully to avoid disappointment.
-Besides, the agency certifies a few locations that have proven to be quality attractions and offers activities that rhyme with your needs.
+Besides, the agency certifies a few locations that have proven to be quality attractions and offer activities that rhyme with your needs.

 Booking and Payment

-Now that you have chosen your location, booking and payment is the next step.
+Now that you have chosen your location, booking and payment are the next steps.
 First, filter the date, language, and time to avoid an ambiguous booking.